daniel-sj-hong/weather-app/README.md

 - User can search for the weather and forecast through a city search rather than zip code.

 ## Future Features
-- Make app mobile reponsive.
+- Make app mobile responsive.
 - Geolocation.
 By asking for permission for user location, the app will auto generate the weather and forecast for user's location.
 - Fahrenheit to celsius switcher.
 - Deployment.